bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Some use cases call for frequent polling (chat) while others allow for daily or on demand updates (blog)
 * If the value would be stored in a separately signed metadata file, could also represent "online status" of sorts (poll within 1 minute vs. poll within 8 hours changing dynamically)
 * The poll rate should be adaptive based on the expected time of the next post.
 This could be extrapolated from the time of day, day of week and the weighted posting rate.
 * This setting only applies for humans and software directly making requests on behalf of humans.
-For crawler preferences, see #clawlers This is also distinct from how the "refresh" property is interpreted both by Yarnd as the follower feed polling interval and yearn-search as a visitation interval.
+For crawler preferences, see #crawlers This is also distinct from how the "refresh" property is interpreted both by Yarnd as the follower feed polling interval and yarn-search as a visitation interval.
 * https://dev.twtxt.net/doc/metadataextension.html#refresh
 * https://git.mills.io/yarnsocial/yarn/issues/427